ThanhPhongSPK/Rice-Bag-Counting/README.md

 ### 🔧 Instructions

 1. **Install Dependencies**
-   Make sure you have Python and the required libraries installed:

    ```bash
    pip install opencv-python numpy
    ```

 2. **Edit the Video Path**
-   Open one of the detection scripts:

    * `object_background_filter.py`
    * `object_background_filter_rice.py` (includes advanced counting and tracking)